phonopy/phonopy/doc/command-options.rst

 ^^^^^^^^^^^^^^

-``FORCE_SETS`` file is created from ``disp.yaml``, which is an output file when creating supercell with displacements, and ``vasprun.xml``'s, which are the VASP output files. ``disp.yaml`` in the current directory is automatically read.
+``FORCE_SETS`` file is created from ``disp.yaml``, which is an output file when creating supercells with displacements, and ``vasprun.xml``'s, which are the VASP output files. ``disp.yaml`` in the current directory is automatically read.
 The order of displacements written in ``disp.yaml`` file has to correpond to that of